git-zodyac/mono-logger/README.md

 });
 ```

+> [!NOTE]
-> ![note]
-You should not modify or override existing configuration.
+> You should not modify or override existing configuration.
-That is done on purpose to preserve verbosity and functional consistency.
+> That is done on purpose to preserve verbosity and functional consistency.

 ### MonoEffects and PolyEffects
 ```MonoEffect``` is a wrapper around your effect function with minimum log level check.
 Imagine this: